 Probate

-Probate means that the probate court oversees the administration of a deceased person’s estate who had who had more than $184,500 in assets in his or her individual name and only had a will, or no will at all.
-The court that oversees the administration is the probate department of the Superior Court in the county where decedent resided or died owning property.
+Probate is the court-supervised process of administering a deceased person's estate.
+In California, probate may be required when someone dies owning more than $208,850 in assets in their individual name and either had only a will or no will at all.
+Probate proceedings are handled by the probate department of the Superior Court in the county where the deceased person lived or owned property.

 In these cases, probate proceedings will likely be necessary to distribute the decedent’s assets.